-303-2: Water sources significantly affected by withdrawal of water: "0" 303-3: Water recycled and reused: "O" GRI 304: Biodiversity Management Approach: N/A Not Material for Sustainability Reporting 304-1: Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas CHRE rents/shares home in authorized Residential Ecological Reserve - OK for homes 304-2: Significant impacts of activities, products, and services on biodiversity; N/A - "O" 304-3: Habitats protected or restored Habitats Protected/Restored; CHRE is promoting protection of freshwater turtles in area; produced report in 2015 and engaged public officials 304-4: IUCN Red List species and national conservation list species with habitats in areas affected by operations GRI 305: Emissions Management Approach:
+303-2: Water sources significantly affected by withdrawal of water: "0"

+303-3: Water recycled and reused: "0"

+GRI 304: Biodiversity

+304-1: Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas CHRE rents/shares home in authorized Residential Ecological Reserve - OK for homes

+304-2: Significant impacts of activities, products, and services on biodiversity; N/A - "0"

+304-3: Habitats protected or restored

+Habitats Protected/Restored; CHRE is promoting protection of freshwater turtles in area; produced report in 2015 and engaged public officials.
+In the 2017 calendar year, CHRE took action on protecting the Florida Panther.

+304-4: IUCN Red List species and national conservation list species with habitats in areas affected by operations

+GRI 305: Emissions

-CHRE determined that one of its areas of main concern is CO_2 Equivalent Emissions from travel, we are monitoring, reporting, and working to lower emissions/reduce travel as much as possible.
+CHRE determined that one of its areas of main concern is $CO_2$ Equivalent Emissions from travel, we are monitoring, reporting, and working to lower emissions/reduce travel as much as possible.
 To this end, we measure our emissions each year and offset them through tree planting each year.
 Emissions are measured by collecting information from utility bills and monitoring local vehicular travel as well as international travel.

-305-1: Direct (Scope 1) GHG Emissions a) Gross direct (Scope 1) GHG emissions in metric tons of CO2 Equivalent: 18.86 b) Gases included: CO2, CH4, c) Biogenic CO2 emissions: N/A d) Base year for calculation: 2015 (9.94)-see 302-4 (a) for explanation of significant increase e) Source of the emissions factor, vehicular and air travel, office environment heating, office electricity consumed; f) Consolidation approach for emissions; whether equity share, financial control, or operational control; N/A g) Standards, methodologies, assumptions, and/or calculations tools used.
+305-1: Direct (Scope 1) GHG Emissions

+- a) Gross direct (Scope 1) GHG emissions in metric tons of CO2 Equivalent: 16.98 (down from 18.86 in 2016) - b) Gases included: CO2, CH4, - c) Biogenic CO2 emissions: N/A - d) Base year for calculation: 2015 (9.94)-see 302-4 (a) for explanation of significant increase - e) Source of the emissions factor, vehicular and air travel, office environment heating, office electricity consumed; - $f) \ \textit{Consolidation approach for emissions; whether equity share, financial control, or operational control; N/A \\$ - g) Standards, methodologies, assumptions, and/or calculations tools used.